Silky, creamy, and filled with smoky flavors, Smoked Gouda Mac and Cheese is the boss of all macaroni and cheese.

 A few note-worthy points when making smoked gouda mac and cheese:

-- Use good quality cheeses!
-I find that the quality of your mac and cheese is directionally proportional to the quality of the cheeses you use.
-I always use Deluxe American Cheese on this, and Trader Joe’s smoke gouda is my favorite smoke gouda to use.
+- Use good quality cheeses: I find that the quality of your mac and cheese is directionally proportional to the quality of the cheeses you use.
+I always use Deluxe American Cheese on this, and Trader Joe’s smoke gouda is my favorite smoked gouda.

-- Most smoked gouda cheese have a smoke rind, remove it before shredding cheese and adding it into the sauce to avoid pieces of rind in your macaroni and cheese.
+- Remove the rind: Most smoked gouda cheese have a smoke rind, remove it before shredding cheese and adding it into the sauce to avoid pieces of rind in your macaroni and cheese.

-- Use a whisk to combine milk and flour mixture until flour is completely dissolved.
+- Whisk it up: Use a whisk to combine the milk and flour mixture until flour is completely dissolved.
 This will prevent the sauce from being grainy.
 I find that using a spatula to stir does not do as good a job.

-- Stir continuously when making the cheese sauce so that sauce does not stick to the bottom of the pot.
+- Keep on stirring, stirring, stirring: Stir the cheese mixture continuously so that sauce does not stick to the bottom of the pot.

 Frequently Asked Questions